vvanpo/etiketfs/README.md

   persist them.
 The filesystem presents an interface for browsing and filtering files by metadata.

-* *Filter*: A predicate applied to the set of files in the filesystem to select a subset.
+* *Filter*: A predicate applied to the set of files in the filesystem to produce a subset.
 Multiple filters can be composed to generate a selection.

+  Filters operate on a selection of files and a metadata property common to all files in the selection, using the values of the property to filter out some files and produce a subselection.
+The first filter in a chain must operate on the seletion of all files in the filesystem.

-* *Format*: A description of a file's content as belonging to group of consistently-structured files.
+* *Format*: A description of a file's content as belonging to a group of consistently-structured files.

   The filesystem is extended by a registry of format plugins, each of which describe and identify a particular format.
-Files in the filesystem can be filtered by the formats in the registry, but each format can also provide derived metadata values and query operations.
-For example, some text document formats might provide a `word count` metadata value, and the ability to search for documents by substring match.
+Files in the filesystem can be filtered by the formats in the registry, but each format can also provide derived metadata values.
+For example, some text document formats might provide a word count metadata property, and a text match property accepting a string parameter.

   When a file is added to the filesystem, it is associated with the format that identifies it.
 If a file can't be identified by any of the formats in the